 During Project Development, the project sponsor must submit a proposed accounting of SGR elements versus core capacity elements for the project to FTA for review and approval.
-Once FTA and the project sponsor agree on a reasonable accounting approach, the percentages for each SCC line item would be "locked-in" with little opportunity to revise them in the future unless special extenuating circumstances arise.
-This is to guard against continuous recalculations that could delay a project from moving forward, and also from recalculations meant solely to try to improve an evaluation criterion calculation.
+FTA and the project sponsor then agree on a reasonable accounting approach, and the percentages agreed upon are used for the evaluation and rating required for entry of the project into the Engineering phase.
+During Engineering, the project sponsor and FTA can discuss any adjustments of the percentages that might be necessary based on furtherance of design, any changes in project scope, etc. The percentage for each SCC line item would be "locked-in" during Engineering.
+This is to guard against continuous recalculations that could delay a project from moving forward to a construction grant, and also from recalculations meant solely to try to improve an evaluation criterion calculation.